Olubukola13/TDIs-Consumer-Complaints-Analysis/README.md

    ### Recommendations

-  Based on the analysis imrecommend the following actions:
+  Based on the analysis I recommend the following actions:

    - Identify specific trends in states with higher complaint volumes and tailor solutions accordingly.
 Strengthen regional customer service centers to improve accessibility and efficiency.
      - Collaborate with local branches to address state-specific challenges proactively.
 Addressing the 2019–2022 Complaint Spike.